 - Chicken feet add extra yummy gelatin but many people find them disgusting.
 I don’t get it, personally.
 (Maybe that’s because growing up I had a book about old-world cooking called “Watch out for chicken feet in your soup!” and a grandma was teaching a kid about how to cook up excellent traditional soup, so to me it seems normal and a good idea…)

 - Most people use apple cider vinegar to draw the gelatin out of the bones.
 I tried it once and didn’t really care for it, nor did I think it made a difference.
 I don’t have trouble with mine gelling nicely without it.
-And I don’t like ACV anyway and never have it around.

 - I often don’t bother with sea salt, pepper, or other herbs or spices.
 I make my stock plain, then flavor it up how I want when I’m cooking with it later.
 When I do add veggies and bay leaves it is so much yummier!